Nokia 6280 Series

-The Nokia 6280 Series, is a series of slider type phones first released in Q4, 2005.
+The Nokia 6280 Series, is a series of slider type phones first released in May 2005.

 Nokia 6280

 The Nokia 6280 is a 3G mobile phone from Nokia.
+Announced in June 2005.
 It is the 3G sister product to the 2G Nokia 6270.
-It features two cameras, a rear two megapixel camera with an 8x digital zoom and flash, and a front-mounted VGA camera for video calling only.
+It features two cameras, a rear two megapixel camera with an 8× digital zoom and flash, and a front-mounted VGA camera for video calling only.
 It also has expandable memory via miniSD memory cards.
 The 6280 uses the Nokia Series 40 mobile platform and can be network locked using the base band 5 locking mechanism.
 It is available in four colours: Black, Plum, Burnt Orange and Silver.

-The phone is slightly smaller than its 2G relative, at 100 x 46 x 21 mm in size and 115 g in weight.
+The phone is slightly smaller than its 2G relative, at 100 × 46 × 21 mm in size and 115 g in weight.

 Video

 The 6280 can play back MPEG 4 ".mp4" video files, such as those designed to be played on an iPod, provided they have not been encrypted under DRM.
 AVI files can be transcoded using software on the PC.
 During video playback, the audio track tends to stop after about 20 minutes.
 To get around this problem it is possible to split mp4 files into several pieces, but in software version 6.x or later the problem does not occur.
 The default format used by the phone for video encoding is ".3GP", which QuickTime will decode.
 This is the format used by the phone when video is selected from the camera option.